 Isle of Man (Gaelic)

 In the beginning, the Celts were divided into different subsects who lived on the European mainland.
-One group made their way to Ireland whilst another group settled in what is…Continue
+One group made their way to Ireland whilst another group settled in…Continue

 After watching the video of Genetic ghosts, I kept recalling one of my poems, written in preparation for our first performance tour in Ireland back in 2005.
 I set to understanding the feelings I awakened during my visit the first year in the only way I knew best, rhythm and rhyme.…Continue